-I don’t have to paint a global picture of what’s going on in the world, but if you’re worried about the Trump administration, Brexit, and the rise of populism in Europe – why not come live here?
-An island that’s one of the ten most peaceful countries in the world with a stable political system, an African success story, one of New York Times’ places where history is being made, and (most importantly) filled with very nice, clever people of all ethnicities and belief systems.
+I don’t have to paint a global picture of what’s going on in the world, but if you’re worried – why not come live here?
+An island that’s one of the ten most peaceful countries in the world with a stable political system, an African success story, one of New York Times’ places where history is being made, and (most importantly) filled with very nice, clever people of all origins and belief systems.

 If you’re not so concerned about finance or the state of politics, of course, there’s always the question – do you really want to spend another damp, drizzly Northern-hemisphere summer, or freezing winter?